 ZTE in the News: ZTE has been in the news a lot lately thanks to the sanctions the company has been negotiating with the US government.
 At one point, it seemed as if ZTE would be forced out of business.

-But as of mid-July 2018 it looks like the dust has settled and ZTE will be able to continue releasing new products and supporting older devices, so we are dropping our previous warning.
+In mid-July 2018 it looked like the dust has settled and ZTE would be able to continue releasing new products and supporting older devices, so we dropped our previous warning.

 Members, get our further analysis and follow our ongoing tracking of this story in our Special Announcements forum:

-The Home Base can be activated as a line on any of AT&T's cellular plans, including their Unlimited Plus plan as a primary line - or AT&T also offers special stand alone Wireless Home Phone & Internet plans.
+The Home Base device could be activated as a line on any of AT&T's cellular plans, including their Unlimited Plus plan as a primary line - or AT&T also offered special stand alone Wireless Home Phone & Internet plans.

-These plans in particular have made the Home Base appealing to some whose "homes" are on the road.
+These plans in particular had made the Home Base appealing to some whose "homes" are on the road.

 - # of Connected Devices: 10 via Wi-Fi / More Via Ethernet